adwinwhite/qikv/questions.md

 		How to represent Key/Value type?
 			Raw bytes.
 Use Vec<u8> or String.
 			Use Option for Value and None means Tombstone.
 Use alias.
+				No, it won't work.
+				If get() returns None, that's Tombstone or nonexistence?
 			Tombstone only exists in memtable and log.
+				No, it's not.
+				Tombstone can affect pairs in older SStables.
 		How to mark deletion properly?
 			LevelDB encodes it in the key.